iCosmosNeuroverse/JETSON_NANO_AI_COMPUTER_2025_GUIDE_AND_CODE/README.md

 Even before being attached to the car, it's now convenient to do Screen based perception testing; i.e. the nano unit can be off to the side on a table while I can hold the mpi camera comfortably while focusing it on a screen with a road being traversed.

+# A quick little hack incase your CSI camera secure latch is damaged and missing:

+You can find a medicine cartridge of pills, cut two rectangular pieces of the container which are thin, stack them together, then use tape to wrap creating a handle you can then bend, leaving a portion of the stacked pieces exposed.
+Then use those to secure the CSI camera, by touching atleast one set of vertices then gently pushing dowards using the thumb on the handle bend.